 2. Can I approve the RTSM itself rather than the complex specification document?

 Clinical trial professionals should not have to be technical experts.
 They should be spending their time operationalizing their study.
 So why are they responsible for signing off on lengthy, complex specification documents and crossing their fingers that nothing is lost in translation?
 Ask your RTSM vendor if you can approve the system itself, not the specification document.
-That way, there will be no surprises as you start UAT and no risk to meeting your FPI timelines.3.
-What is the total cost of ownership of this system from build to study close?
+That way, there will be no surprises as you start UAT and no risk to meeting your FPI timelines.

 4. Have you gathered direct site feedback on the UI and its ability to help, not hinder their daily workflow?

-Clinical sites are the main end-users of the RTSM and yet chances are they are not given the opportunity to weigh in on the usability of the system.
+Clinical sites are the main end-users of the RTSM and yet chances are they are not given the opportunity to provide feedback on the usability of the system.
 Asking your vendor this question can help you decide on a vendor that truly cares about site satisfaction which can go a long way to improve the conduct of your trial.